-Pros: Great price, mechanical switches, decent backlights, 5 macro keys, good build quality, rubberized surface, wrist wrest optional
+Pros: Good price for a mechanical keyboard, decent backlights, 5 macro keys, good build quality, rubberized surface, wrist wrest optional

-Cons: Requires DC cable for all features, macro keys only accept macros, Windows key not on by default
+Cons: Requires DC cable for all features, macro keys only accept macros, keycaps wear off quickly

 Function keys exist.
 F5-F8 are music playback hotkeys, but you need to press the windows key to use them.
 F9-F11 are mute/volume.
 What I did was I used autohotkey to script the numberpad into a giant hotkey-pad.

 You do NOT need to download CM's software in order to use the keyboard.
 The software offers many functions (but somehow misses a simply folder-opening function) that you may want.
 A CM representative told me that they are currently working on fixing the folder issue with their software update and hope to push it out on the next one.
 Meanwhile, I am using autohotkey to turn my entire numpad into a macro-pad to open any programs or folders I want.
 (Although, if you are an avid numpad user and you use every key on the keyboard, this option might not be for you.
 But who DOES that?!)